 - Aged in new production charred oak barrels

 Surprisingly, there is no aging requirement to be called a “bourbon.”
 However, the designation “Straight Bourbon” means that the alcohol has been aged in the barrel for a minimum of two years.
 But there’s a slight twist — if the whiskey has been aged less than four years, the label has to tell you exactly how long it was in the barrel.
 So if there’s no age statement on a straight whiskey, then it is aged at least four years.

-What makes bourbon different from almost every other whiskey is the required use of a charred oak barrel.
-This produces a darker color and a smokey flavor that isn’t seen in scotch, and the use of corn as the primary basis of the mash means that it has a sweeter flavor to offset that otherwise overpowering taste.
+What makes bourbon different from almost every other whiskey is the required use of a brand new charred oak barrel for each and every run.
+This ensures that the maximum amount of flavor from the barrel is imparted into the spirits, typically producing a darker color and a smokey flavor that isn’t seen in scotch, and the use of corn as the primary basis of the mash means that it has a sweeter flavor to offset that otherwise overpowering taste.
 In my mind, it’s the perfect balance of boldness and smoothness and my go-to kind of whiskey.